surge-synthesizer/surge-synthesizer.github.io/rack_manual/rack_manual.md

 ![A SurgeRack output](./images/output.png)

 For a given input, if only the L/Mono input is connected, Surge will use that as both the left and right channels.
-And for a given output, if only the L/Mon output is connected, Surge will evenly mix its stero channel into a mono channel.
+And for a given output, if only the L/Mon output is connected, Surge will evenly mix its stereo channel into a mono channel.
 Input gains are applied before the input is read; output gains are applied after surge generates its output.

 For surge parameters, we typically have three components.
 A knob which centers the value, a CV input which modulates it,